geoscixyz/computation/docs/index.rst

 SimPEG Tutorials
 ================

-Tutorials for using SimPEG_ for Simulation and Parameter Estimation in Geophysics.
+A set of Tutorials for using SimPEG_ for Simulation and Parameter Estimation in Geophysics.

 .. _SimPEG : http://simpeg.xyz

 **Contents:**

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    ./content/gettingstarted
    ./content/tools